Selected Education Web Sites

 The Federal Resources for Educational Excellence web site offers hundreds of federally supported educational resources from over 45 Federal agencies.
 Resources and links are organized by subject areas, searchable by keyword, and annotated.
 The “More for Students” section provides annotated links specifically chosen for students.

-This site, from the New York State Education Department, provides contact information and resources about GED testing and equivalency programs.
-Teacher and student GED resources are available.
+This site, from the New York State Education Department, provides contact information and resources about TASC (Test Assessing Secondary Completion) and equivalency programs.
+Teacher resources are available as well as links for where older GED records may be requested.

 Mid-Hudson Regional Information